 Don’t waste your time with Property Management Groups

 Property management groups are very stringent regarding felons.
 Most of them will not consider renting an apartment to a felon under most circumstances.
 You can always apply but chances are you will never here back from them once they run your background check.
 The best chances of you renting an apartment as a felon from a management group is only if your conviction is old, over ten years or more.
+Often times it still does not matter how old your conviction is!
 For the rest of you don’t waste your time unless you have no other choice.

 Craigslist believe it or not is probably the best place to find felon friendly apartments and housing.
 The reason for this is because most of the advertisers on Craigslist are small time landlords, meaning they only own one or two rental units.
 Many of them will not even run a background check.
 Even if they do you can speak with them face to face to explain your past.